 Audited circulation provides advertisers with proof that their ad will be seen by the number of subscribers promised by the newspaper.
 Several audit services are available to a newspaper.
 QCNA members can choose the method best suited to their needs.

-The Audit Bureau of Circulation is a not-for-profit, tripartite association of advertisers, advertising agencies and publishers.
-The purpose of ABC is to set standards by which circulation and other data of member publishers may be audited, verify facts and figures through field auditor's examination of all pertinent records, and report these facts and figures through regularly published, standardized reports.
-To be eligible for ABC membership, a newspaper must have at least 70% paid circulation under ABC standards.
+The Alliance for Audited Media is a not-for-profit, tripartite association of advertisers, advertising agencies and publishers.
+The purpose of AAM is to set standards by which circulation and other data of member publishers may be audited, verify facts and figures through field auditor's examination of all pertinent records, and report these facts and figures through regularly published, standardized reports.

 CMCA ~ Canadian Media Circulation Audit